 Finally, kids are likely to have greater screen times as virtual learning becomes the norm.
 And that’s why you should encourage them to read something in their free time.
 Keep some books in your car or diaper bag, and pull them out when waiting in a grocery store or at a hospital.

-These are some practical and useful New Year’s resolution to help make your kids better readers in the coming year.
-You can also reach out to Mrs. Myer’s Reading Room, where we help kids in Chicago learn to read in a safe and fun environment.
+These are some practical and useful New Year’s resolutions to help make your kids better readers in the coming year.
+You can also reach out to Mrs. Myers' Reading Room, where we help kids in Wisconsin learn to read in a safe and fun environment.
 Click here to sign up for a free trial.